Organizing your research in projects

 You can create as many projects as you like, so feel free to organize your research the way it fits your needs.

-Also, make sure you give your projects a meaningful name, such as “John’s interview study for product X”, so that you and your team can work with it properly.
+Meaningful names, such as “John’s interview study for product X”, are important so that you and your team can properly work with the project.
 This is especially useful later on to mentally match search results or insights to the respective projects.